williamwight/datasources/README.md

 ### Response Parameters

-The following table describes the retrieve all jobs response parameters:
+The following table describes the GET all jobs response parameters:

 | Name | Type | Description |
 | --- | --- | --- |